gregorias/kademlia/README.md

 dfuntesting dependency
 ----------------------
-Temporarily kademlia directly depends on dfuntesting library for testing.
+Temporarily kademlia directly depends on dfuntest library for testing.
 Unfortunately it's not published anywhere and currently is only a project on Github.
 This *WILL* be changed in the future, but for now it is required to include it into gradle multiproject build.
 Assuming kademlia repository is in